 Where these precedent projects explored the Bluefield model across two adjacent and amalgamated sites, CHAW explores the infill possibilities across single allotments.
 Ignoring minimum allotment size in favour of appropriate design fit and scale - a guiding principle of the Bluefield model - the project tests design possibilities across four sites:

 Each of the dwellings, whether created out of the existing houses, as extensions to them, or as detached backyard homes are self-contained and designed to the Gold or Platinum levels of the Livable Housing Australia guidelines for mobility and liveability.

 Recognising the shortage of high-amenity single bedroom dwellings available in the suburbs, the project explores a number of single bedroom designs that provide increased liveability over existing Accessory Dwelling Unit, so-called 'granny flat', or 'tiny house' models.

 And where cohousing traditionally extends across large land holdings accommodating twenty or more dwellings, the project explores a cohousing 'lite' approach, where degrees of sharing are offered, ranging from a full common house in the Extra Large Scheme, to a shared laundry in the Small scheme.
 Each of the four schemes shares the gardens, with a variety of options demonstrated for the locations of clothes drying, rubbish bin, shedding and car parking.

-Focussed on housing to suit ageing in place and multi-generational living, the project aims to inform low-scale and low-intensity infill housing options that are suitable for residents of any age.
-The project's aim is to see the model adopted as a new infill housing form in South Australia's new state-wide Planning and Design Code.
+Focussed on housing to suit ageing in place and multi-generational living, the project was developed to inform low-scale and low-intensity infill housing options that are suitable for residents of any age.
+The next step for the project is to develop planning policy that will see the model adopted as a new infill housing form in South Australia's new state-wide Planning and Design Code.